Economic Litigation Consulting

-Our lengthy experience, track record, and retention on over 1,000 cases allows us to give you accurate responses and critiques to opposing demands after listening to a few factors of the case.
-We can provide you with a rough estimate of economic damages in the span of a few minutes or hours without authoring a report if this is something you desire.
+Our lengthy experience, track record, and retention on thousands of cases allows us to give you accurate responses and critiques to opposing demands after listening to a few factors of the case.
+We can provide you with a rough estimate of economic damages in the span of a few hours or days without authoring a report if this is something you desire.
+Our experience enables us to deliver a preliminary damage estimate quickly, while many large economic consulting firms can take weeks or months to offer an opinion.

-Generally speaking, there are two different kinds of experts: testifying and consulting.
-The testifying expert opines his or her expertise in authored opinions, a court of law or deposition while the consulting expert will review materials, perform research and provide verbal opinions for the litigation team.
+Generally speaking, there are two different kinds of experts: disclosed or testifying and consulting.
+The testifying expert opines his or her expertise in the way of authored opinions, a court of law or deposition while the consulting expert will review materials, perform research and analysis, and provide verbal opinions for the litigation team.

 A testifying and consultancy expert are often one in the same person.
-All that differs is the formality of the agreement for the witness and how the opinions are received.
+All that differs is the disclosure of the witness and how the opinions are presented.

 Sometimes an attorney will strategically hire a consultant, then designate them as an expert witness just prior to the deadline.
 This strategy is sometimes used to limit the opposing side’s access to a witness until the very last possible opportunity.
 In some situations, it can create confusion or doubt for the opposing side as they try to determine how many and which experts may be called to provide testimony.

-A litigation consulting expert can provide a wide range of valuable services to both plaintiff and defense, such as:
+An economic litigation expert can provide a wide range of valuable services to both plaintiff and defense, such as:

-For example, if an attorney is trying to determine whether or not to pursue a case against a manufacturer for a product defect, he or she may require the services of someone who understands the product and the systems, or lack thereof, that led to the defective product.
+For example, if a law firm is trying to determine the manufacturer’s product liability and defect, they may require the services of someone who understands the product and the systems, or lack thereof, that led to the defective product.

-Or if a child was killed in a car accident, a forensic economist can help paint an accurate picture of what the future could have held for the him/her in terms of employment, salary, and benefits.
+Or if a child was killed in a car accident, an economic consulting firm can help paint an accurate representation of what the future could have held for the him/her in terms of employment, salary, and benefits.

 Helping with Discovery

-Experts are brought in for discovery because sometimes the attorneys could miss something of great importance.
-They can advise the legal team where to begin and focus their research.
+Economic experts can be impactful for discovery requests because sometimes the legal team can miss something of great importance.
+The expert can advise the attorney where to begin and focus their research.

-One of the best aspects of a litigation support specialist is that they have most likely worked on a case similar to yours.
+One of the best aspects of a litigation support consultant is that they have most likely worked on a case similar to yours.
 The experience and advice they offer are often invaluable.
-At The Knowles Group, we have provided expert advice and testimony in over 1,000 cases in our 30 years of existence.
+At The Knowles Group, we have provided data analysis, consulting advice, and expert witness testimony in thousands of cases in our 30 years of existence.
+Explore our practice areas to get a sense for the breadth of cases that we consult on.

 We have the experience and know-how to help advise on complex forensic economic issues and break these concepts down into easy-to-understand terms that can help shed more light on the facts surrounding the case.